-On the Water in Saratoga County New York!
+On the Water in Saratoga County!

 The Great Sacandaga Lake

-Welcome to the beautiful Great Sacandaga Lake located at the gateway to the majestic Adirondack Mountains.
+Welcome to the beautiful Great Sacandaga Lake, located at the gateway to the majestic Adirondack Mountains.

 Moreau Lake State Park

 Moreau Lake State Park offers the perfect combination of scenic beauty, outdoor recreation and camping.
 The lake is surrounded by lush forests and rocky ridges.
 There is also a shaded picnic area and a pavilion overlooking the lake.
 Wooded campgrounds are quiet and secluded.
 The sandy beach is great for a day of sunbathing and swimming along with other fun water activities like boating, fishing and kayaking.
 Visitors can also hike the wooded trails and cross-country ski in the winter.
-The park is also known for bird watching and wildlife viewing.
-Moreau Lake State Park is located in Northern Saratoga County, only minutes from Saratoga Springs, off of exit 17 S of I-87.
+The park is known for bird watching and wildlife viewing.
+Moreau Lake State Park is located in northern Saratoga County, only minutes from Saratoga Springs, off of exit 17 S of I-87.

 Saratoga Lake is located about 25 miles north of Albany and slightly southeast of Saratoga Springs.
 It is fed by the Kaydeross Creek and Fish Creek serves as its outlet at the north end of the lake.
 The water from Fish Creek empties into the Hudson River in Schuylerville.